The lateral sewer service pipe repair is located in SW Washington Street between SW Park Avenue and SW 10th Avenue.

-In the summer of 2020, crews attempted to repair one public sewer service lateral in SW Washington Street between SW Park Avenue and SW 10th Avenue.
+- In the summer of 2020, crews attempted to repair one public sewer service lateral in SW Washington Street between SW Park Avenue and SW 10th Avenue.
 Unfortunately, they could not complete the repair.
 The geometry of the existing lateral was not conducive to standard repair methods.
 Engineers studied the problem to determine a new construction method.

-Another attempt to repair the lateral was also unsuccessful.
+- Another attempt to repair the lateral was also unsuccessful.
 Flows in the pipe were too high from recent rainfall and other sources that it was not possible to install the liner where the lateral connects to the mainline public sewer pipe.

-As a result, the city's contractor re-engineered the sewer bypass plan and rescheduled the repair.
+- As a result, the city's contractor re-engineered the sewer bypass plan and rescheduled the repair.
 It, too, was unsuccessful.
 Something new in a private development storm system prevented crews from being able to install the lateral liner.

-We appreciate the public's continued patience and cooperation.
+Environmental Services appreciates the public's continued patience and cooperation.

 Sign Up for Updates